-The original 110 ton mill was built as a flotation mill out of second-hand equipment, to keep the investment at a minimum with however an expected high extraction by flotation based on laboratory tests that were not attained.
-Under extreme financial difficulties the new management has opened up a surprising showing of ore as to tonnage and value, at sagebrush roots only a block off the main street of Virginia City; and has managed to treble the capacity of the flotation mill at a low expense.
-However the low extraction by flotation makes difficult the financing of the cyanide annex at the plant necessary to give satisfactory recovery and profit on the surface ores.
+The original 110 ton mill was built as a flotation mill out of second-hand equip ment, to keep the investment at a minimum with however an expected high extract ion by flotation based on laboratory tests that was not attained.

+Inder extreme financial difficulties the new management has opened up a surp rising showing of ore as to tonnage and value, at sagebrush roots only a block off the main street of Virginia City, and has managed tom treble the capacity of the flotation mill at a low expense.
+However the low extraction by flotation makes difficult the financing of the cyanide annex at the plant necessary to give satisfa ctory recovery and profit on the surface ores.

-FLOW SHEET No. 2 SIERRA NEVADA MILL
+SIERRA NEVADA MILL

-ORE (100 tons a day)
+ORE (50 tons a day)

+to

-JAW CRUSHER (16" by 14")
+JAW CRUSHER (16"by14")

+to

-to ROLLS (14" by 26")
+ROLLS (14"by 26")

+to

 BIN